 Neurological Disorders in Adults

-What are Neurological Disorders?
+What are Neurological Disorders in Adults?

 How does one know that they have neurological disorders?

-Recognizing and understanding neurological disorders’ symptoms is crucial to seek early medical attention.
+Recognizing and understanding neurological disorders’ symptoms in adults is crucial to seek early medical attention.
 Proper early diagnosis and effective treatment can be important in stopping further irreparable damage to the neurological system.
 Some of the most commonly experienced symptoms of neurological disorders include:

-Headaches – it is one of the most common symptoms of neurological disorders.
+It is one of the most common symptoms of neurological disorders.
 It can occur in different types, like migraines, tension headaches, and cluster headaches.
 When these headaches reoccur constantly, it is a warning sign, and medical attention should be sought.
 A headache can be a sign of an underlying condition like tumors, high blood pressure, infections, etc.

-Stroke – this happens when the arterial supply to the brain is damaged, leading to the brain becoming impaired due to lack of blood supply.
+This happens when the arterial supply to the brain is damaged, leading to the brain becoming impaired due to lack of blood supply.
 Some signs which may indicate that a stroke is about to occur include blurred vision, dizziness, numbness of the face, numbness of the arm or leg, trouble speaking, severe headache, etc.

-Seizures – these occur when there are variations or changes in the normal brain’s electrical activity.
+These occur when there are variations or changes in the normal brain’s electrical activity.
 The signs can vary depending on the severity of the seizure.
 Still, some of the signs include temporary confusion, uncontrolled jerking movements of the body, loss of consciousness, unexplained fear or anxiety, etc.

-Parkinson’s disease – It is a progressive nervous system disorder that affects body movement.
+It is a progressive nervous system disorder that affects body movement.
 It generally begins affecting individuals by the time they clock 60.
 The symptoms get progressively worse over time.
 Some of the common symptoms of this disease include:

 • Tremor – it usually starts in the hands and fingers.